Inspections & Awards

 Leadership and management of the school

-Tanglin Trust Junior School is an outstanding school.
-It provides an excellent quality of education for all its pupils and meets the standards for British Schools Overseas.
-The vast majority of pupils start the school with attainment which is above the standards expected for their age.
+Tanglin Trust Junior School remains an outstanding school.
+It provides an outstanding quality of education for all its pupils across the 7-11 age range and meets the standards for British Schools Overseas.
+Since the last BSO inspection in 2016, the school has gone from strength to strength with standards higher than ever.

 Standards in English